""

 • A strong science and technology-based curriculum

-• Instruction within the nationally ranked UW–Madison School of Education
+• Instruction within the #1 nationally ranked UW–Madison School of Education

-From the beginning, you'll get to work with students from diverse educational backgrounds, ensuring you will be prepared to thrive in any setting after graduation.
+From the beginning, you will get to work with students from diverse educational backgrounds, ensuring you will be prepared to thrive in any setting after graduation.
 We offer many "out-of-the-classroom" opportunities to strengthen and expand your physical education knowledge, and proudly have a presence in Special Olympics, adapted clubs, and local Boys & Girls Clubs.

 You'll also have a chance to study abroad and take our team-building course in Costa Rica!
 We go every May after the spring semester, and our students learn how to create a safe, inclusive learning community in a unique cultural setting.

-Throughout the Physical Education program, you’ll observe PE teachers, team-teach homeschooled elementary students, and participate in community service opportunities in the Madison area.
+Throughout the Physical Education program, you’ll observe PE teachers, team teach home-schooled elementary students, and participate in community service opportunities in the Madison area.
 In your final year at UW, you’ll be mentored by veteran PE teachers who use various PE curriculum models: Adventure Learning, Fitness Education, Teaching Games for Understanding, and Sport Education.
 These invaluable teaching practices will prepare you for the joys and responsibilities of your own PE classroom.

 The world needs individuals like you who want to make a difference through physical education.
 We are excited you want to be a part of the movement!